liquidmetal-dev/flintlock/docs/proposals/26-09-25-local-db-store/1172-local-db-store-design.md

 This document describes one way to build the local store that satisfies the STORE requirements.
-Most of it is independent of the database: the port changes, the configuration, the shared handle, the save algorithm, the migration command and the tests are the same whichever library is chosen.
+Most of it is independent of the database: the port changes, the configuration, the shared handle, the save algorithm, the migration command and the tests are the same whichever library is used.
-Section 6 gives two storage layouts, one for a key-value store (bbolt) and one for SQLite, so that the database decision can be taken on the survey's terms without reopening the rest of the design.
+Section 6 gives the SQLite layout, following the decision recorded in section 7 of the requirements; the key-value layout that was considered is kept in section 6.2 for the record.

 Flintlock code is cited by path and line as of commit `b213882`.
 Requirement identifiers in brackets say which requirement a design element satisfies;